kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 # Security Considerations

-See section on security above.
+See the section on security above.

 # Acknowledgements